 I did try to play with it a bit more sophisticatedly in TFiOS, where Hazel is making a journey toward that extroverted kind of life and Augustus is making a journey away from it.

-Anonymous asked: At the party when Q goes to talk with Lacey in the bathtub you describe her as wearing a sleeveless t-shirt, what exactly is a sleeveless t-shirt??????
+Anonymous said: At the party when Q goes to talk with Lacey in the bathtub you describe her as wearing a sleeveless t-shirt, what exactly is a sleeveless t-shirt??????
 Is it a cutoff t-shirt or a tank top?
 I just think of something called a t-shirt as having sleeves so this description really threw me for a loop .
 A visual aid would be helpful.

 In the screenplay I wrote, Lacey and Q make out in that scene.